DrThomasAger/smile/README.md

 ## Quick Start Example

-***(: Smile*** is compatible with all models.
-It is another way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON to write prompts.

-Curious?
-I have written an example prompt that demonstrates how simple structure can create a consistent role.

-Their role is an "expert" who is designed to respond lengthily and with jargon.

 Just **copy and paste our quick start example** below to see an example of ***(: Smile*** magic in action 👇

 ```(: Smile v0.4